-Figure 4 shows the resulting IW sizes in bytes and segments assuming 1460 byte packets from our local campus network.
+Figure 8 shows the resulting IW sizes in bytes and segments assuming 1460 byte packets from our local campus network.
 Each dot represents an IW configuration, the adjacent box lists a selection of CDN providers that deliver URLs with this IW (a CDN can occur in multiple boxes).
 Even though we find many CDNs offering URLs via IW10, we also find much larger sizes.
-This is in contrast to our prior IP only scans over the IPv4 address space [14], which found IETF recommended IW sizes to dominate given the number of legacy systems (e.g., DSL gateways).
+This is in contrast to our prior IP only scans over the IPv4 address space (see Section III-B and [15]), which found IETF-recommended IW sizes to dominate most likely due to the number of deployed legacy systems (e.g., DSL gateways).

-Our findings show that CDNs do in fact depart from IETF recommended IW sizes and customize the IW.
+Our findings show that CDNs do in fact depart from IETFrecommended IW sizes and customize the IW.
 For example, we observe IW16 and IW32 for the probed Akamai URLs1, both larger than the current IETF recommendation of IW10.
 However, we also find very large IWs.
 For example, the largest IW that we observed is by Fastly, they deliver some URLs using an IW of 100 segments.
-This large IW has already caused drops during our measurement which might be an indicator that IW100 is too large.
-Cachefly also shows a larger than usual IW of 105 kB, notably, Cachefly uses a fixed IW configured in bytes which leads to many transmitted segments when small segment sizes are used.
-On the opposite end of the spectrum, we find URLs hosted on CDNs that deliver data with a smaller IW than currently recommended.
-For example, we find URLs hosted on ChinaCache (not shown) that are delivered with an IW of 4, yet, we can again observe that ChinaCache customizes as well, as they also deliver URLs with IW20.
+Cachefly also shows a larger than usual IW of 105 kB, notably, Cachefly uses a fixed IW